Euro crisis pain primes Britain for more stimulus

 The inflation outlook swayed the majority of Bank of England policy makers to vote against expanding the existing asset purchase programme, according to the minutes.

-Only David Miles urged another 25 billion pounds of purchases, known as quantitative easing QE.L.
+Only David Miles urged another 25 billion pounds of purchases, known as quantitative easing (QE).

 But for several members the decision was "finely balanced".